İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Clean your denture at least twice a day using a denture brush and a suitable paste or soap.
 Clean all surfaces, including those in contact with the gums.

 Follow oral hygiene.
-Even if you wear full dentures, you should brush your gums, tongue, inner cheeks and roof of your mouth twice a day to remove plaque and debris.
+Even if you wear full prostheses, you should brush your gums, tongue, inner cheeks and roof of your mouth twice a day to remove plaque and debris.
 If you have natural teeth left, brush them with fluoride toothpaste and floss regularly.

 Eating with Prostheses